-We ain’t building rockets here.
+We’re not building rockets here.
 But we are building a ship of sorts, and a leaky vessel means the cargo may not make it to its destination.
 Serving process in Ireland is subject to the strictures of the Hague Service Convention, regardless of which U.S. or Canadian venue is hearing the matter.
-To be sure, service in Northern Ireland is handled a bit differently, as it’s part of the United Kingdom, but not entirely differently.
-The Republic of Ireland is a common law jurisdiction—just like the rest of the English-speaking world—so things work in a very familiar manner.
+To be sure, service in Northern Ireland is handled only a bit differently, as it’s part of the United Kingdom, but not entirely differently– as such, what comes below is applicable in Northern Ireland as well.
+Both the Republic of Ireland and Northern Ireland are common law jurisdictions—just like the rest of the English-speaking world—so things work in a very familiar manner.

 Some background is in order, if you’re so inclined, before we cut to the chase.